 1. Set regular check-ins

 First-time managers should have recurring meetings with a mentor or an HR representative.
 Especially during times of crisis, situations will inevitably arise where new managers need support.
-Regular check-ins reduce the stigma of not knowing what to do and create a safe space to talk through the challenges they face and identify situations.
+Regular check-ins reduce the stigma of not knowing what to do and create a safe space to talk through their challenges and identify situations.

 2. Amplify vulnerability

-While leaders should be careful not to create fear among their team members, encourage managers to share their own challenges with their teams.
-A new manager who tells their team, “I’ve never been through something like this before, but I’m going to do my best” will likely be more effective in creating team cohesion and empathy than one pretending to have all the answers.
-So make sure you encourage managers at all levels to ask their teams what they could do to better provide support.
+While leaders should be careful not to create fear among their team members, and encourage managers to share their challenges with their teams.
+A new manager who tells their team, “I’ve never been through something like this before, but I’m going to do my best,” will likely be more effective in creating team cohesion and empathy than one pretending to have all the answers.
+So encourage managers at all levels to ask their teams what they could do to better provide support.

 3. Remind them that they have a manager, too